 None of us has grasped any more than a minute fraction of the totality of what is real.
 If we were good enough with words to describe in detail every single thing we know to be true, the books we might write would still contain only an infinitesimal part of what there is to know.
 Deep down, we know this.
 We know that there is so much more.
 In our heart of hearts, we feel the tug of great things that lie just outside the boundaries of our present knowledge.
 We sense their existence, but we can’t quite capture them with our words.

 Imagination, I believe, is the tool that’s been given to us by which we can reach beyond what we know is true and touch things we only have an inkling are true.
 Joseph Roux said it this way: “That which we know is but little; that which we have a presentiment of is immense; it is in this direction that the poet outruns the learned man.”

 We need to take better care of our imaginations than we sometimes do.
 For one thing, we need to be more careful what we feed them.
-Much that we might imagine is not worth imagining, and we ought to steer clear of all that is sordid or selfish.
-But beyond that, we need to nurture our imaginations.
-If we allow them the exercise they need, they’ll grow and become strong.
+Many things that we might imagine are not worth imagining, and we ought to steer clear of all that is sordid or selfish.
+Beyond that, however, we need to nurture our imaginations.
+If we allow them to have the exercise they need, they’ll grow and become strong.
 In time, they’ll take their place among our best friends.
 And, as we’ve said, they’ll not only entertain us; they’ll teach us.
-As folks who’re both thoughtful and imaginative, we’ll learn a lot more than we could with either tool alone.
+As folks who are both thoughtful and imaginative, we’ll learn a lot more than we could with either tool alone.

 “You ride astride the imaginary in order to hunt down the real” (Breyten Breytenbach).